Makaroni-Framework/Makaroni/README.md

 *NOTE: To see an example of a blog application, go to the `blog` branch.

 ## Directory trees
-- `core` : this directory have all of source code of Makaroni framework
+- `img` : have makaroni logo image
 - `main` : this directory have your application codes
     - `config` : there are config.php file for config your app
     - `public` : index.php directory